jasdumas/jasdumas.github.io/faq.md

 A varied career background makes for a better data scientist.
 Highlight your differences in background as a postive in aiding diverse thinking on your new team.
 If you can't afford to go back to school there are still plently of online resources to teach yourself if you have the time and dedication to self learn.

-## How do I find and evaluate data science jobs?

-When searching for jobs I look for a team that is language agnostic, has data science tooling for predictive modeling at scale, and mentorship opportunities for junior scientists.

 ## How do I find a data science project?

 Look to your hobbies for project inspiration.
 I did [projects](http://jasdumas.com/projects/) centered around bioinformatics, beer and civic open data because that's what I'm interested in.

+## How do I find and evaluate data science jobs?

+When searching for jobs I look for a team that is language agnostic, has data science tooling for predictive modeling at scale, and mentorship opportunities for junior scientists.

+_Last Updated 4/25/2018_